charlotkroon/final-project-server/README.md

 ​
 Events have:

-- a name
+X a name
-- a description
+X a description
-- a picture or logo
+X a picture or logo
-- a start and end date (could be the same)
+X a start and end date (could be the same)
 ​
-  After you click on an event, you see a list of tickets that are offered for this event.
+After you click on an event, you see
+X a list of tickets that are offered for this event.
 ​
 A ticket is made for a specific event and has an author (the user that created the ticket).
 Apart from that, it has:
 ​
-- a picture of the ticket (optional field)
+X - a picture of the ticket (optional field)
-- a price
+X - a price
-- a description
+X - a description
 ​
-  When you click on a ticket, you see the details of that ticket (description/price) and which event it's for.
-On this page you can add comments as a customer, and everybody can see all the comments.
+When you click on a ticket, you see

+- the details of that ticket (description/price)
+- and which event it's for.
+On this page you can add comments as a customer,
+- and everybody can see all the comments.
   ​
   A comment has a text and is connected to a specific ticket.
 It also has an author.
   ​